minvws/nl-covid19-data-dashboard/README.md

 ## Contact

-If you want to contact the dashboard team, feel free to open an issue for technical questions, bug reports or security findings.
+If you want to contact the dashboard team, feel free to open an issue for technical questions, bug reports, or security findings.
 If you have a generic question or remark about the corona policy of the Dutch government, please consult the [frequently asked questions](https://coronadashboard.rijksoverheid.nl/veelgestelde-vragen) or [contact page](https://coronadashboard.rijksoverheid.nl/contact) on the dashboard.

 ## Development & Contribution process